-Since the proposed 22.2% BUA does not exceed 24% BUA, the project is considered low density.
+Since the proposed 22.2% BUA does not exceed 24%, the project is considered low density.

 A proposed 20-acre site is located in a watershed that has a 24% BUA high density threshold.
 The site has 2 acres of existing BUA that existed prior to the effective ordinance date (refer to Figure 2.6).
-Redevelopment is proposed that would change 1.1 acres of the existing 2 acres of BUA with no net increase in BUA.
-To complete the project, 1.2 acres of land will be disturbed.
+Redevelopment is proposed that would change one acre of the existing 2 acres of BUA with no net increase in BUA.
+To complete the project, 1.1 acres of land will be disturbed.